bkrug/Z80TMS9900Transpiler/README.md

 TMS workspace registers 12 through 15 have a special purpose.
 Each of them holds a memory address that corresponds to the low byte of a TMS workspace register.
-Register 12 hold an address corresponding the the low byte of whichever TMS register is mapped from Z80 register A.
+Register 12 holds an address corresponding to the low byte of whichever TMS register is mapped from Z80 register A.
-Register 13 hold an address corresponding the the low byte of whichever TMS register is mapped from Z80 register B.
+Register 13 holds an address corresponding to the low byte of whichever TMS register is mapped from Z80 register B.
-Register 14 hold an address corresponding the the low byte of whichever TMS register is mapped from Z80 register D.
+Register 14 holds an address corresponding to the low byte of whichever TMS register is mapped from Z80 register D.
-Register 15 hold an address corresponding the the low byte of whichever TMS register is mapped from Z80 register H.
+Register 15 holds an address corresponding to the low byte of whichever TMS register is mapped from Z80 register H.

 For example, assume that Z80 register B is mapped to TMS register 2.
 Additionally, assume that the TMS workspace is set to address >8300.